First-time gun ownership skyrockets amid riots, increased violence across country: 'You can't really be too safe'

 And it's not just the purchases of firearms that are going up.
 Safety classes have skyrocketed as well.

 T.J.
-McDermott, co-owner of the Paladin Center, a training facility in Hudson Valley, N.Y., which is roughly 60 miles north of New York City, said some classes are now selling out within an hour of being posted.
+McDermott, co-owner of the Paladin Center, a training facility roughly 60 miles north of New York City in Hudson Valley, N.Y., said some classes are now selling out within an hour of being posted.

 “[It’s] to the point where we're putting multiple classes on a month – classes that we would normally schedule maybe quarterly or once every four months, we're now doing multiple times every month.”

-Now, he said, the center is scheduling an estimated three group classes per week on top of 20 to 30 hours of private instruction per week.
+Now, he said, the center is scheduling an estimated three group classes per week on top of 20 to 30 hours of private instruction each week.

 CLICK HERE FOR THE FOX NEWS APP